A ONCE IN A DECADE OPPORTUNITY

 The final dataset will be held securely on the computer servers of JPR and UCT.

-The initial findings report is scheduled to be published in August 2019 and will be available to download for free from the Kaplan Centre and the Institute for Jewish Policy Research.
+The initial findings report is scheduled to be published by the end of 2019/early 2020 and will be available to download for free from the Kaplan Centre and the Institute for Jewish Policy Research.
 The findings will be disseminated widely to Jewish community charities and organisations, and presented to community leaders and practitioners.
 Once it has been published, other reports will be written exploring the data in greater depth.

-For more information on how to get involved, updates and other FAQs keep checking the website, follow us on facebook or email us.
+For more information on how to get involved, updated and other FAQs keep checking the website, follow us on facebook contact us: